neurord/stochdiff/README.rst

     <spineSeed>123</spineSeed>
     <simulationSeed>123</simulationSeed>

 The discretization statement indicates how to subdivide the segments, i.e. the size of voxels or subvolumes used in running simulations.
 Smaller sizes require more calculations and result in a longer run time.
 Three different statements can be used within a discretization statement.
 The defaultMaxElementSide specifies the largest size (in microns) for each side of the subvolume in each segment.
-This is the default, and can be overriden by the "MaxElementSide region" statement, which specifies a region and the size of its voxels.
+This is the default, and can be overriden by <maxElementSide> for specific regions, which specifies a region and the size of its voxels.
 The value supplied will be used only for that region.
-The spineDeltaX statement specifies the size of subvolumes in spines.
+The <spineDeltaX> element specifies the size of subvolumes in spines. spineDeltaX defaults to defaultMaxElementSide.
 Spines have a one dimensional discretization.
-An example follows:
+Example:

 .. code-block:: xml